Accredited, Online ACLS Training in Nebraska

 Childcare

-Pediatric Cardiopulmonary Resuscitation (CPR) certification and training and First Aid training is required for all CCDF providers and staff working with children.
+Pediatric cardiopulmonary resuscitation (CPR) certification and training and first aid training is required for all CCDF providers and staff working with children.

-Licensing regulations do not require all staff to have First Aid and CPR certification and training, only a percentage.
+Licensing regulations do not require all staff to have first aid and CPR certification and training, only a percentage.
 Draft regulations for Licensing will specify CPR to be pediatric CPR’.

 In-person training